|

 To maintain a constant and consistent sampling rate, avoid 'distracting'

-the computer during data acquisition periods, particularly at high sampling
+the computer, particularly at high sampling

 rates.
 'Distractions' include anything that causes OS X to temporarily